PlanckProject/Mind-Care/README.md

 # Mental-Wellbeing-Resources

-This idea of a cumulating mental wellbeing resources has been put forward by Trisanki Saikia.
+This idea of cumulating mental wellbeing resources has been put forward by Trisanki Saikia.
 Ms. Saikia is a Research Assistant at Solidaridad Network and is working in Global Climate and Landscape Innovation Taskforce in the German office of the network.

 She put forward this message to the audience: